 Lebanese Telecom Minister Boutros Harb said his government intends to deploy fiber optic networks throughout the country while inaugurating two fiber optic stations in Rabieh and Serhal hospital.
-He told his ministry is taking necessary steps to spread this new service to Beirut and other regions soon.
+He told his ministry is taking the necessary steps to spread this new service to Beirut and other regions soon.

 Harb said the new fiber optics stations are part of his plan to upgrade the internet service to all of Lebanon by 2020.